Category: All Projects

 International Charter on Space and Major Disasters

-Begun in 1999, the International Charter on Space and Major Disasters is a cooperative agreement between the world’s major space agencies to pool their remote sensing satellites and archival imagery libraries to aid countries whose people are impacted by natural or man-made disasters.
-When a disaster occurs the Charter members decide on what types of satellite imagery are appropriate, initiate new collects by the satellites, and open up their archives for historical imagery.
-The imagery are then obtained and delivered to first response officials on the ground at no charge to the end users.
-Should a Charter eligible disaster strike New Mexico in the future, Paul Neville, GIS Specialist/Programmer, has been selected by the Charter members to be the state Project Manager.
+Started in 1999, the International Charter on Space and Major Disasters is a cooperative agreement between the world’s major space agencies to pool their remote sensing satellites and archival imagery libraries to aid countries whose people are impacted by natural or man-made disasters.
+When a disaster occurs the Charter members decide on what types of satellite imagery are appropriate, initiate new collections by the satellites, and open up their archives for historical imagery.
+The imagery is then obtained and delivered to first response officials on the ground at no charge to the end users.
+Should a Charter-eligible disaster strike New Mexico in the future, Paul Neville, GIS Specialist/Programmer, has been selected by the Charter members to be the state Project Manager.
 He would be in charge of receiving all imagery from the Charter members and delivering it to the local end users in whatever format is chosen.

 Public Health Nested, Multi-Resolution Dust Forecast System Feasibility Study